akendrick/PW/sites/all/modules/aes/README.txt

 ABOUT KEY STORAGE METHODS
 ----------------------
 Something you should pay attention to (if you want any sort of security) is how you store your encryption key.
 You have the option of storing it in the database as a normal Drupal variable, this is also the default, but it's the default only because there is no good standard location to store it.
 Switching to a file-based storage is strongly encouraged since storing the key in the same database as your encrypted strings will sort of nullify the point of them being encrypted in the first place.
 Also make sure to set the permission on the keyfile to be as restrictive as possible, assuming you're on a unix-like system running apache, I recommend setting the ownership of the file to apache with the owner being the only one allowed to read and write to it (0600).
 Above all make sure that the file is not readable from the web!
-The easiest way to do that is probably to place it somewhere below the webroot.
+The easiest way to do that is probably to place it somewhere outside the webroot.

 UPGRADING FROM 1.3 OR EARLIER
 ----------------------